-with $\epsilon$ an infinitesimal small parameter, the equations can easily be solved order by order.
 As we shall see in the following perturbative analysis, a number of integration constants in the expression of the higher order terms are fixed by imposing that the solution is smooth everywhere (in particular without conical singularities).
 Also, for the scalar field, we impose $\psi=0$ if the electromagnetic field trivializes.
 Then, at each order $k>0$ in perturbation theory, there is a single free integration constant, $B_k$, which fixes the $k$-th order contribution to the total electric/magnetic charge.